Nations to meet on non-proliferation regime imperiled by Iran, North Korea

 India and Pakistan are the other two nuclear states which are not NPT members.

 Samore noted that both US President George W. Bush and ElBaradei have proposed moratoriums on making nuclear fuel "but there is no consensus on any of these alternatives."

-A diplomat who is to attend the talks said the United States lacks non-proliferation credibility since it is considering developing new nuclear weapons to destroy shelters deep underground known as "bunker busters."
+A diplomat who is to attend the talks said the United States lacks non-proliferation credibility since it is considering developing new nuclear weapons, small mini-nukes also known as bunker busters.

 The diplomat said all this leaves non-nuclear-weapons states reluctant to agree to even what is the most likely measure for the review conference, to make an Additional Protocol allowing for wider inspections by the IAEA a universal requirement to all 188 NPT signatory states.All rights reserved. © 2005 Agence France-Presse.
 Sections of the information displayed on this page (dispatches, photographs, logos) are protected by intellectual property rights owned by Agence France-Presse.
 As a consequence, you may not copy, reproduce, modify, transmit, publish, display or in any way commercially exploit any of the content of this section without the prior written consent of Agence France-Presse.